Veriqc/TDD/README.md

 # A-Tensor-Network-Based-Decision-Diagram
 ## Overview
 Decision diagrams have been used in simulation and equivalence checking of quantum circuits.
-However, they have their own restricts.
+Inspired by the efficienvy and flexibility of Tensor Networks.
 A tensor network-based decision diagram has been proposed in https://arxiv.org/abs/2009.02618.
-This page gives a proof-of-concept implementation of the Tensor Decision Diagram(TDD) and the package is build using Python3.
-In order to run this package, you need to install the qiskit package and if you want to get the graphical output, please also install the graphviz package.
+This repository gives a proof-of-concept implementation of the Tensor Decision Diagram(TDD) using Python3.
-More benchmarks can be obtained from https://github.com/iic-jku/qmap/tree/master/examples.
+Part of the benchmarks are coming from https://github.com/iic-jku/qmap/tree/master/examples.

+## Dependencies
+In order to use this package, you are expected to first install the fllowing packages: numpy, networkx, qiskit and graphviz.
+The data type of numpy is used to defined the data of a tensor in our package.
+Networkx will be used as part of a optimizer in this package.
+Qiskit is used for coping with Quantum Circuits and Graphviz is used for showing the graph of a TDD.

+# Usage
+There are three components of our package: TDD, TN, TDD_Q.
+TDD include the basic structure and operations of the tensor decision diagram.
+TN contains the basic definitions and operations of Tensor and Tensor Network.
+TDD_Q is used for coping with Quantum Circuits.
+## Tensor